I:01:01 Policy Review Process

 II.
 INITIATING OFFICE

-All budgetary heads can initiate proposals for new policies or changes in existing policies through the appropriate vice president.
-Those offices reporting directly to the President will submit proposals for new policies or changes in existing policies to the President.
+Budgetary heads and university committees (“initiator”) can initiate proposals for new policies or changes in existing policies through the Provost or the appropriate Vice President.
+The initiator should include explanation(s) of the policy revision or need for a new policy.
 Questions regarding the substance of the policies should be directed to the initiator of the policy.

-It is the responsibility of the appropriate vice president, or the offices reporting directly to the President, to make certain that the proposed new policy or changes in existing policies are in compliance with Tennessee Board of Regents policies and existing MTSU policies.
-All proposals for new policies or changes to existing policies should be submitted to the Legal Assistant to the President for initial review.
+It is the responsibility of the Provost or appropriate Vice President to make certain that the proposed new policy or changes in existing policies are in compliance with Tennessee Board of Regents policies and guidelines, existing MTSU policies and any applicable statutes.
+All proposals for new policies or changes to existing policies should be submitted by the Provost or appropriate Vice President to the Office of the University Counsel for initial review and proposed revision.

-Copies will then be circulated to the other vice presidents, the President, and other appropriate staff for review and comments.
-The Vice President for Academic Affairs will solicit input from students and faculty on policies related to academic affairs by providing copies to the appropriate university committees for review.
-The Vice President for Student Affairs will solicit input from students on policies related to student affairs by providing copies to student organizations for review.
-These comments will be considered in drafting the final policy or in making changes to existing policies.
+The draft of the proposed new policy or changes to existing policy will then be provided to the Provost and Vice Presidents who may share the draft with other appropriate staff for review and comments.
+As deemed appropriate, the Provost will solicit input from faculty on policies related to academic affairs by providing copies to the Faculty Senate or appropriate university committees for review.
+As deemed appropriate, the Vice President for Student Affairs will solicit input from the Student Government Association on policies related to student affairs.
+These comments will be considered in drafting the policy or in making changes to existing policies.

 IV.
 STANDARD FORMAT

-In order to provide for the standardization and clarity of material included in the manual, all materials submitted for inclusion should conform to the following criteria:
+In order to provide for the standardization and clarity of policies, all drafts submitted for inclusion should conform to the following criteria:

 1. General University Policy